 ATTENTION: As much as we’d love to offer more, we can only offer one Free TAFE course per person.
 If you’ve already enrolled and commenced, or enrolled but didn’t complete a Free TAFE course at any Victorian TAFE in the past you will NOT be eligible for another and will need to pay tuition and materials fees when you enrol.
 Reach out to us if you think this is you.

-To achieve this qualification, the student will complete a minimum of 120 hours of work within a health setting, either private practice, hospital, aged care facility or community services.
+Please note, to achieve this qualification, you will complete a minimum of 120 hours of work within a health setting, either a private practice, hospital, aged care facility or in community services.

 TimesMorwell: 01/02/2021: Thursday, Friday 9.00am-3.00pm

 Morwell: 12/07/2021: Wednesday, Thursday 9.00am-3.00pm